Open-Cascade-SAS/OCCT/samples/mfc/standard/readme.txt

     |				   needed in every OCC sample. >
     |
     |
-    |-- env.bat       		This file is called from Run_MSVC.bat.
+    |-- env.bat       		This file is called from msvc.bat.

 2. Launching Open CASCADE Technology samples: